react-dnd/react-dnd/docs/01 Top Level API/DragLayer.md

 **This is an advanced feature.**

-For most use cases, the default rendering of the [`HTML5` backend](/docs-html5.html) should suffice.
+For the most use cases, the default rendering of the [`HTML5` backend](/docs-html5.html) should suffice.
 However, its drag preview has certain limitations.
 For example, it has to be an existing node screenshot or an image, and it cannot change midflight.

 Sometimes you might want to perform the custom rendering.
 This also becomes necessary if you're using a custom backend. `DragLayer` lets you perform the rendering of the drag preview yourself using just the React components.
 It is a higher-order component accepting one required parameter that is described below.